Monday, December 28, 2020

 The nobleman had grown suspicious and wanted to track down their secret patron.
 He hid beneath window, the third night and waited.
 When St. Nicholas came to throw the third silken purse of gold, the nobleman leaped out and thanked him for his kindness.
 St. Nicholas requested the nobleman not reveal his good deeds to anyone.
 He told him it was his duty to help the needy.

-As this story evolved it was told that St. Nicholas passed silken purses of gold through the kitchen chimney which landed in the stockings of the daughters.
-The stockings were kept under the chimney for drying.
+As this story evolved it was told that St. Nicholas passed silken purses of gold through the kitchen chimney which landed in the daughters' stockings of the daughters which were hung on the chimney for drying.

 St. Nicholas, came to be known as Santa Claus.
 St. Nicholas/Santa is a generous person, known for his charity and benevolence.